.webp)

 However, if the hair loss appears in patches or is evenly spread across the scalp, it may be due to another condition and should be assessed by a medical professional.

-This early sign often progresses, so addressing it sooner rather than later with the best hair growth products for men can slow the balding process.
+This early sign often progresses, so addressing it sooner rather than later with the best hair growth products for men and supplementing with a proven hair loss treatment shampoo can slow the balding process.

 Another one of the major signs of balding at 20 is a receding hairline.
 A receding hairline, especially noticeable in your 20s, is another common indicator of early balding.